 TDI Standard and Optional Features

 Musicians and fans of music have long known Fender as one of the foremost producers of guitars and amplifiers, with an incredibly diverse range of musicians from Jimi Hendrix to Brad Paisley using Fender gear over the years.
-Fender recently expanded into the car audio business by teaming up with Panasonic to produce sound systems for Volkswagen, and now VW has created a special-edition Beetle as a tribute to the iconic company.
+Fender recently expanded into the car audio business by teaming up with Panasonic to produce sound systems for Volkswagen, and now Volkswagen has created a special-edition Beetle as a tribute to the iconic company.

 Buyers who want a sporty and well-equipped Beetle can opt for a limited-edition model called GSR (that's Gelb Schwarzer Renner, or Yellow Black Racer.)
 The nameplate was introduced on a Europe-only limited-edition model based on the original Beetle in late 1972.